 Ministry of Health: Australian Government’s Department of Health

 More than 30 active cases of COVID-19 has been confirmed in Malaysia as of 5 March 2020.
 The Malaysian government will be implementing a travel ban on passengers from the Westerdam ship as they also continue to repatriate Malays from Hubei, according to the Asean Briefing.

-Malaysia Airlines also announced the continuous reduction of flights that will fly out to and from Kuala Lumpur, Kota Kinabalu, Shanghai, Beijing, and Hong Kong among others.
+Malaysia Airlines also announced the continuous reduction of flights that will fly out to and from Kuala Lumpur, Kota Kinabalu, Shanghai, Beijing, and Hong Kong, among others.
 Malaysia Airlines says that the Sarawak Disaster Management Committee implemented the rule for passengers to fill up a Health Declaration Form upon entry, as well other precautionary guidelines from those who are coming from Singapore, Italy, Iran, and Japan.
 It’s been announced that Malaysia will be closing its borders with Singapore on a trial period of 14 days, as of 18 March 2020.

-As of 9 March 2020, the government of Malaysia officially barred the entry and dockage of Costa Fortuna cruise ship which is reportedly inhabited by 2,000 people, majority of whom are Italian descent.
+As of 9 March 2020, the government of Malaysia officially barred the entry and dockage of Costa Fortuna cruise ship that is reportedly inhabited by 2,000 people, the majority of whom are of Italian descent.
 With more than 700 cases active in the country, the Malaysian government is taking extra precautions to further prevent the outbreak from spreading, starting with travel bans via airline and cruise ship per se.